 IPEDS is the Integrated Postsecondary Education Data System, a system of interconnected reports collected annually by the US Department of Education National Center for Education Statistics (NCES).
-The Higher Education Act of 1965, as amended, requires institutions of higher education that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
+The Higher Education Act of 1965, as amended, requires institutions that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
 For more information about IPEDS, please visit their website.
 NCES also uses IPEDS data to produce our SUNY Cortland Profile, at their College Navigator page.

 Below is a list of IPEDS reports for the corresponding academic year.